Javeed-Pasha/Bike-usage-analytics-project/README.md

         3.  set `bq_dataset` to your bigQuery dataset name
         4.  set `gcs_bucketname` to your gcp bucket name
     2. In **main.tf** file
-        1.  replace the string `ssh-keys = "gcp:${file("~/.ssh/id_rsa.pub")}"`
+        1.  replace the string `ssh-keys = "gcp:${file("~/.ssh/gcp_key.pub")}"`
-	    with `ssh-keys = "<USERNAME>:${file("~/.ssh/id_rsa.pub")}"` where USERNAME which is given in ssh-keygen step 6
+	    with `ssh-keys = "<USERNAME>:${file("~/.ssh/KEYFILENAME.pub")}"` where USERNAME and KEYFILENAME which is given in ssh-keygen step 6

 ### 8. Deploy Infrastructure
+The Terraform script provisions a Google Cloud Platform (GCP) virtual machine (VM) and fetches the Mage git repository, which contains the Mage data pipeline to extract the MiBici data into GCS bucket and into bigQuery.

+**IMPORTANT**: if the gcp bucket and bigquery dataset creation **_FAILS_**. please give a new name and  re-run the `terraform Plan` and `terraform apply` steps. and you have to manually edit the pipelines in mage with the new names accordingly.

 		terraform init
   		terraform plan
 		terraform apply

- The Terraform script provisions a Google Cloud Platform (GCP) virtual machine (VM) and fetches the Mage git repository, which contains the Mage data pipeline to extract the MiBici data into GCS bucket and into bigQuery.

 ### 9. Use VS Code Remote SSH Extension
 Connect to your remote VM using VS Code with the Remote - SSH extension.
 Open VS Code, press `F1`, and select `Remote-SSH: Connect to Host...`.
 Enter the SSH connection details for your VM.

 By this time the new GCP VM will have a running mage docker .

 ### 10. Update File Ownership and add user to docker group